Language Bias under Conflicting Information in Multilingual LLMs: Method

 \section{Method}

 We follow \citet{kurfali-2025-conflicting} in inserting multiple conflicting \emph{needles}, artificially generated pseudo-facts, into \emph{haystacks} of authentic factual news text.
-By querying LLMs for such pseudo-facts, it is possible to detect biases in which of the conflicting statements the models rely on for answering.
 Here we extend previous work by using \emph{multilingual} haystacks, which allows us to investigate how multilingual LLMs select information depending on which language it is presented in.

 A \emph{haystack} in this work consists of up to $N = 34$ news articles of approximately 25~000 English words in total, originally in English [eng] but machine-translated\footnote{We initially used the translation model of \citet{cui-etal-2025-multilingual}, but found the translation quality was low for some of the languages, so used Google Translate for the results presented in this work.} into Chinese [cmn], German [deu], Russian [rus] and Turkish [tur].
 Simplified characters are used for Chinese, Cyrillic letters for Russian, and Latin letters for the remaining languages.
 In order to simulate a realistic information retrieval scenario from a multilingual collection of news articles, we construct our haystacks using articles from established news outlets.
 To facilitate reproducibility, we only source articles from media outlets\footnote{We downloaded articles from Wikinews (CC-BY) and ProPublica (CC-NC-ND), as well as transcripts from Democracy Now!
 (CC-NC-ND)} that publish content under Creative Commons licenses.